 “Some 80% of the world is in a hurry!
 The difficulty I have is explaining to someone who drinks convenient coffee from a pod or instant powder how much work actually goes into picking and preparing the beans, how it is a family affair,” Juan Carlos said.

 What’s fascinating about visiting a coffee farm – in addition to finding out how coffee is grown, of course – is discovering how the actual farmers think we should be drinking it.

-I learned plenty.
+I learned plenty:

-About half an hour away from Salento (with erratic public transportation) Filandia is another lovely colonial town which doesn’t see as many tourists and which is, as a result, more authentic.
+About half an hour away from Salento (with erratic public transportation) Filandia is another lovely colonial town that doesn’t see as many tourists and which is, as a result, more authentic.
 It has the same bright houses, many of them still being painted up.
 But certain slices of life have been maintained – an electrician’s shop, a hardware store, the kinds of services that tend to disappear once a town is taken over by tourists.
 And of course, plenty of cafés.